Application Status: CLOSED

 The First Scholars™ Program is available to incoming first-time, full-time freshmen whose parents have no more than two years of education beyond high school and no post-secondary degree.
 Participation in First Scholars™ includes a four-year renewable scholarship, half disbursed in the fall semester and half disbursed in the spring semester.
 Students can receive the award depending on eligibility requirements for a total of 4 years if program requirements are met.

-To be considered for a scholarship from us, you must:
+To be considered for a scholarship from the First Scholars Program, you must:

 - Apply, and be admitted to Washington State University - Pullman.